Land reform in interwar Yugoslavia: Dalmatia

 Stjepan Radić opposed ratification of the Treaty of Nettuno, which provided an interim solution for extension of the land reform to Italian citizens in Yugoslavia.

 The Austrian Empire had abolished serfdom in the mid-19th century, but it exempted Dalmatia from that reform.
 The practice of corvée was abolished in the province in 1878, but sharecropping and various other types of tenancy resembling feudal or pre-feudal systems remained in place.
 In early 1920s, more than 40% of arable land in Dalmatia was worked by landless peasants through application of such tenancy relations.
 Following the royal manifesto of January 1919 and the Interim Decree, peasants largely stopped paying rent for the land, in breach of their contracts, believing they would become the owners.
 However, application of the Interim Decree was suspended in Dalmatia by the provincial government at the request of the Allies of World War I. The reason for the suspension was the unresolved status of Dalmatia regarding the award promised to Italy under the Treaty of London, as an incentive to join the Allies.
-While the Italo-Yugoslav border was settled in 1920 under the Treaty of Rapallo, the territory promised Dalmatia by the treaty was occupied by Italy until 1923.
+While the Italo-Yugoslav border was settled in 1920 under the Treaty of Rapallo, the territory of Dalmatia promised by the Treaty of London was occupied by Italy until 1923.
 The difficult economic situation in Dalmatia caused more than 15,000 people to emigrate to the United States, Canada, South America, Australia, and New Zealand between 1920 and 1928.

 Conclusion of the Treaty of Nettuno between Italy and Yugoslavia, of 20 July 1925, further complicated agrarian issues in Dalmatia.
 The treaty secured the rights of the Italian minority in Yugoslavia without providing for reciprocal rights of Croat and Slovene minorities in Italy, and the Stjepan Radić-led Croatian Peasant Party blocked treaty ratification until 1928.
 Through the treaty, Italy and Yugoslavia reached an interim agreement on the method of expropriation of Italian-owned land in Dalmatia encompassing approximately 13000 ha.
 The agreement stipulated that expropriation of Italian-owned land could only take place with the consent of the landowners until a further agreement could be finalised.
 That came about on 19 May 1939, providing that provisions of Yugoslav law applied equally to Italian citizens who owned land in Yugoslavia—except that they were exempt from taxation of compensation paid for the expropriated land and allowed to take the compensation out of the country either as securities or cash.

 In Dalmatia, a total of 50000 ha of land was expropriated and distributed to 96,953 families through the land reform.
 The former landowners received compensation in different forms.
 Dalmatia-specific legislation enacted in 1930 and 1931 determined that the owners of large estates would be compensated in government bonds nominally worth 400 million dinars.
 The bonds were to be redeemed over 30 years and charged to the recipients of the land together with interest and taxes.
 Other recipients of land were required to pay a portion of the estimated value of the land immediately, and the rest over 10 years.